ahuggel/SwissRailwayClock/docs/README.md

 To start, I highly recommend using [Prettier Monkey C], an extension for Visual Studio Code, which does a great job at optimizing the memory usage of the generated program.
 From my experience, for legacy watches, for which the memory usage is now really close to the limit, Prettier Monkey C allows me to keep the source code more maintainable (I can keep the ```enum```s for example) while reducing the size of the application code and data by around 12%.

+## Adding a new Indicator

+On AMOLED and Modern watches, four complications are available and each can display one of a list of supported indicators.
+New indicators can be added with minimal code changes.
+These are the steps to add a new indicator for AMOLED and Modern watches[^4]:

+- Choose a new symbol name for the new indicator (like `:Elevation`, `:Pressure`).

+In `resources*/strings/strings.xml`
+- Add string resources for the new symbol.

+In `resources*/fonts/swissrailwayclock-icons-*`
+- Create one or more icons for the new indicator and add them to the Icons font.

+In `source-{amoled,modern}/Config.mc`
+- Add the new symbol to the `Config._options` arrays for the four complications.
+(Complications 1 and 2 are for indicators with up to 5 digits, the other two only have space for up to 4 digits.)
+- Add a check to `Config._hasCapability` if the new indicator is not available on all supported devices.

+In `source/Indicators.mc`
+- Implement the logic to determine the value and icon for the new indicator in `Indicators.getDisplayValues()`.

+Voilà.

+[^4]: Due to memory constraints, legacy watches have only four indicators, which are individually turned on or off (Heart rate, Recovery time, Steps, Calories).
+The quickest way to make changes to this would be to replace one of these existing indicators with a new one.

 ### Performance optimizations

 The first optimization needed for the Swiss Railway Clock watchface was not about memory though, but to reduce the execution time to stay within Garmin's execution time limits when updating the screen in low-power mode.
 The goal for this is to minimize the time it takes to run ```WatchFace.onPartialUpdate()```.
 This function is called every second when the device is in low-power mode.
 Its main task is to delete the [second hand] and redraw it at the next position, which requires calculating the new coordinates for the hand and for the smallest rectangle around it and calling the relevant Garmin graphics functions.